 Both men were medically retired from their jobs.
 They both blame the burn pits for their health problems.

-By the end of the decade, VA was grappling with an influx of disability claims related to toxic exposures from the burn pits.
-Kerry Baker was the Chief of Legislative and Policy Staff for V.A’s Compensation Service at the time.
+By the end of the decade, the Department of Veterans Affairs grappled with an influx of disability claims related to toxic exposures from the burn pits.
+Kerry Baker was the Chief of Legislative and Policy Staff for VA’s Compensation Service at the time.
 He now works as a VA appellate practitioner.

 Capt.
 Torres,’ wife, Rosie, has a copy.
 She brings it along to all of her husband’s doctors’ appointments.